sumairq/Weather-Application/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Open Weather API that , it enables developers of all skill levels to be able to explore their API without much dificulty.
+I would like to thank Open Weather API that makes it easy for developers of all skill levels to explore their API without much difficulty.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>